 2. You wish you could tell interested parties more so they could make an educated decision

-Do you ever say, "If we could give a full explanation of why our [insert product or service] is so different, potential buyers wouldn't lump us in with these other companies"?
+Have you ever said, "If we could give our audience a full explanation of why our [insert product or service] is so different, they wouldn't even lump us in with these other companies"?

 3. You're Mostly relying on ads (and their cost) to produce website visits

-5. you're not embarrassed of Your Website
+5. you AREn't embarrassed of Your Website

 6. You need to prove the ROI of your marketing efforts

-7. You have a budget
+7. You're working with a budget

 8. You have a plan to follow up on New leads